ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Server Responsibilities

-A server that operates both oblivious encapsulation and oblivious target resources is responsible for removing request encapsulation, generating a response the encapsulated request, and encapsulating the response.
+A server that operates both oblivious encapsulation and oblivious target resources is responsible for removing request encryption, generating a response to the encrypted request, and encrypting the response.

 Servers should account for traffic analysis based on response size or generation time.
 Techniques such as padding or timing delays can help protect against such